cozyGarage/WordUnscramble/README.md

                  if user chooses yes then go to the first step
                  if user chooses no then exit application
 * Load the word list specified by the iser for unscrambling the given scrambled words
-* Start matching scrambled words against the loadded word list for each scrambled word in specified scrambled words
+* Start matching scrambled words against the loadded word list
+                for each scrambled word in specified scrambled words
+                        for each unscrambled word in word list
+                                if scrambled word == unscrambled word then add to list of matched
+                                otherwise
+                                        sort scrambled word
+                                        sort unscrambled word
+                                        if sorted scrambled word == sorted unscrambled word then add to list of matched
+                 if matches found then show matched scrambled words for all unscrambled words

 ## Flowchart